Zee Jogi, Instructor at Z’s Defence Academy tells us about teaching women the importance of safety through self-defence training.

 Do you use any specific tools to be efficient?

 Zee Jogi: We use Zoom online services to support our online sessions.
 This is a fantastic platform to allow different cultures/races to come together and learn from each other’s experiences.
 We aim to offer face-to-face sessions once lockdown measure eases and will continue to serve our community through our online service.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Zee Jogi: We were in a very unfortunate position in 2020 as we were rejected for the grants we applied for to support this project.
-This was very disheartening; however, we understood the needs to support the ill health and needy was more vital.
+This was very disheartening; however, we understood the need to support the ill health and needy was more vital.
 This is the reason why we continued to offer our services on a voluntary basis.
-We are aiming to apply for grants in 2021 to support this community project and help women learn a lifetime skill.
+We are aiming to apply for grants in 2021 to support this community project and help women learn lifetime skills.

 Top of the month